Structured Sentiment Analysis as Transition-based Dependency Graph Parsing: Experiments

 Lastly, while our transition system can linearly process input sentences, the described neural architecture requires computing the attention vector $\alpha^t$ over the whole input sentence in $O(n)$ time for each transition prediction.
-Therefore, the overall time complexity of the proposed transition-based approach on the data tested is $O(n^2)$, being on par with the graph-based baseline by Barnes \textit{et al.} \cite{Barnes2021} and substantially more efficient than the model by Peng \textit{et al.} \cite{Peng2021}.
+Therefore, although the proposed transition-based approach has a theoretical worst-case time complexity of $O(n^3)$, its average-case complexity on the test data is $O(n^2)$.
+This performance is comparable to the graph-based baseline of \cite{Barnes2021} and substantially more efficient than the model proposed by \cite{Peng2021}, as well as other task-specific methods that depend on high-order graph-based parsers.